Skip to main content

 Rock formation in Namibia that shows a type of rock that only forms in warm water (cap dolostone) lying directly over a type of jumbled sedimentary rock, dated to 635 million years ago, that is commonly found at the margin of glaciers (diamictite).
 Image from teaching slides available at SnowballEarth.org.

-The fact that these thick, calcium-rich rock layers sat directly on top of rock deposits left behind by retreating glaciers indicate that temperatures rose significantly near the end of the Neoproterozoic, perhaps reaching a global average higher than 90° Fahrenheit.
-(Today's global average is lower than 60°F.)
+The fact that these thick, calcium-rich rock layers sit directly on top of rock piles left behind by retreating glaciers indicates that temperatures rose significantly near the end of the Neoproterozoic, perhaps reaching a global average higher than 90° Fahrenheit.
+(Today's global average is lower than 60°F.) To be clear, the “rapid” change from cold conditions to hot conditions would have been fast in geologic terms but not necessarily in human terms.
+Changes in carbon dioxide levels and global temperature may have taken thousands of years, and the accumulation of cap carbonate rocks might have taken as long as hundreds of thousands of years.

 The tropical Arctic

 A Smithsonian Institution project has tried to reconstruct temperatures for the Phanerozoic Eon, or roughly the last half a billion years.
 Preliminary results released in 2019 showed warm temperatures dominating most of that time, with global temperatures repeatedly rising above 80°F and even 90°F—much too warm for ice sheets or perennial sea ice.
-About 250 million years ago, around the equator of the supercontinent Pangea, it was even too hot for peat swamps!
+About 250 million years ago, around the equator of the supercontinent Pangea, deserts predominated, thanks to a combination of heat and aridity.

-Geologists and paleontologists have found that, in the last 100 million years, global temperatures have peaked twice.
+Geologists and paleontologists have found that in the last 100 million years, global temperatures have peaked twice.
 One spike was the Cretaceous Hot Greenhouse roughly 92 million years ago, about 25 million years before Earth’s last dinosaurs went extinct.
-Widespread volcanic activity may have boosted atmospheric carbon dioxide.
+A 2024 paleoclimate reconstruction named PhanDA (Phanerozoic Data Assimilation) found a strong correlation between temperature and carbon dioxide during the Paleozoic (from the start of the reconstruction at 485 million years ago through 250 million years ago) and the Cenozoic (the last 65 million years) but did not find a similarly strong link during the age of the dinosaurs.
+So, the precise cause of the Cretaceous Hot Greenhouse will need continued research, but the fossils indicate a very warm planet.
 Temperatures were so high that champsosaurs (crocodile-like reptiles) lived as far north as the Canadian Arctic, and warm-temperature forests thrived near the South Pole.

 Photo of a fossilized palm frond